drewjordan414/AI-Chatbot/README.md

  - To use this program, download the zip file or clone the repository
  - Install the required dependencies by running "pip install -r requirements.txt"
  - Run the program using the following command "python3 ai.py"
+    - make sure you are in the same directory as the script when running the command
  - Enter your API key into the terminal window.
 You wont be able to proceed until you do

 # License